Lcbx/GdScript2All/README_TEMPLATE.md

 ## GdScript2All
-A python tool for migrating [Godot](https://github.com/godotengine/godot)'s GdScript to any languages (C# only currently but eventually c++) with features like type inference.
+A python tool for migrating [Godot](https://github.com/godotengine/godot)'s GdScript to any languages (currently C# and c++) with features like type inference.
 It should be fairly easy to add new langugages (see [here](#Adding-new-languages))

 ### Usage